 Spring, summer, fall.
 1-2 credits, variable; one or two weeks, approx. eight hours per day for 1 credit per week.
+May be repeated for a maximum of 4 credits.
 Prerequisite: second-, third-, and fourth-year veterinary students by permission of instructor.
 Letter grades only.
 S. McDonough.